gamesbook/protograf/docs/source/objects/abstracts.rst

    positions = """r.bqkb.r
    .ppppppp"""

-would show the rows where Black has moved both Knights and one Pawn.
+would show the rows in a Chess game where Black has moved both Knights and one Pawn.

 If row is entirely blank, it can be shown with a single ``.``.